Zion National Park

 ⌚ How Long to Visit: To catch a glimpse of everything Zion has to offer, budget at least 2-4 days in the park.
 One-day visits are enough to see and explore Zion Canyon.

-🚗 How to Visit: The park is easiest to reach with a car.
+🚗 How to Get There: The park is easiest to reach with a car.
 Las Vegas and Salt Lake City are the closest major cities with large airports: many visitors choose to fly into these cities if visiting from afar.

 🛏️ Where to Stay: Zion has three developed campgrounds within its boundaries: Watchman, South, and Lava Point.
 The park also has a lodge – Zion Lodge – in Zion Canyon.
 If not staying in the park, the nearby cities of Springdale and St. George offer lodging options.
 Several privately-owned campgrounds exist in close proximity to the park as well.